Perfect Dark: Legacy

 Since its release, the game has attracted a following of elite players who constantly try to speedrun its levels and break world records.
 These records are managed by their website and involve highly skilled players exploiting tiny gameplay inconsistencies.
 The game is occasionally cited as one of the greatest video games of all time.
 In 2001, Electronic Gaming Monthly editors ranked Perfect Dark 65th on their list of Top 100 Games of All Time, while Nintendo Power included it in their 2006 list of Top 200 Nintendo games.
 In 2007, IGN editors placed the game at No. 86 on their list of Top 100 Games of All Time, noting that "Everything that GoldenEye made great, Perfect Dark did too, and then some."
 Similarly, Edge placed the title at No. 28 on their 2007 list of 100 Best Videogames (a list voted for by readers, Edge staff and gaming industry professionals), claiming that the game brought the Nintendo 64 era to a satisfying close.
 In 2009, Official Nintendo Magazine ranked it 37th on a list of 100 Best Nintendo Games.

 In 2022, a fan by the name of Ryan Dwyer fully decompiled the original ROM image into C source code, allowing the game to be ported unofficially to various platforms.
-A reboot, also titled Perfect Dark, is being developed by The Initiative.
+An unofficial PC port was released in 2023.

 Remaster

-A remaster of the game, also titled Perfect Dark, was released in 2010 for the Xbox 360 through its Xbox Live Arcade download service, featuring improved frame rate, enhanced graphics and an online multiplayer.
+A remaster of the game, also titled Perfect Dark, was released in 2010 for the Xbox 360 through its Xbox Live Arcade download service, featuring an improved frame rate, enhanced graphics and online multiplayer.
 The remaster was developed by 4J Studios, the same studio that previously handled the Xbox 360 ports of Rare's platform games Banjo-Kazooie and Banjo-Tooie.
 The game received generally favorable reviews from gaming publications.
 Some critics considered the relatively unchanged game to be outdated, but most agreed that the title was a solid revival of a classic.
 In 2015, the remaster was included in the Rare Replay video game compilation for Xbox One.